transcriptionpro/wuc-new/_posts/2017-04-26-easy-steps-to-bitcoin-buying-with-debit-card-and-credit-card-online.md

 <p>
 This is for a fact:
 <br/><br/>
-Bitcoin buying usinga debit card or credit card was considered really difficult before.
+<a href="/a-new-way-for-bitcoin-improvement-introduced-lumino-for-better-scalability/">Bitcoin buying using a debit card</a> or credit card was considered really difficult before.
 <br/><br/>
 Fortunately, there are companies such as CoinMama (worldwide) and Coinbase (USA, Europe, UK & Canada) that have changed the process to a fast and smooth one.
 We have listed below five (5) exchanges that are proven for bitcoin buying using your credit card.